asyncapi/glee/docs/config-file.md

 |glee.lifecycleDir|`lifecycle`|Path to the directory that stores your [lifecycle events](./lifecycle-events.md).|
 |glee.functionsDir|`functions`| Path to the directory that stores your [functions](./functions.md).|
 |glee.asyncapiFilePath|`asyncapi.(yaml \| yml \| json)`| Path to your AsyncAPI file. |

-Every protocol has different configuration needs so each protocol has unique configurations:

 ### Websocket Server